partylikeits1983/num-complex-solidity/README.md

 `Complex` numbers for Solidity.

-This library is in development (i.e. not extensively tested for deploying on the Ethereum mainnet).
+This library is in development (i.e. not extensively tested for deployment on the Ethereum mainnet).
+Please feel free to make a pull request with added functionality.

 Version 1.0